cdayjr/video-tag/CONTRIBUTING.md

 pnpm run autofix
 ```

 This'll fix everything that can be fixed automatically.
-It runs `prettier`, `stylelint --fix` and `tslint --fix` on the source files.
+It runs `prettier`, `stylelint --fix` and `eslint --fix` on the source files.

 Linters can be run with: